gusreinaos/plan-manager/README.md

 ## 📖 User Manual

-Once the dotnet run has been executed, podras acceder a la siguiente ruta (https://localhost:7265/swagger/index.html) en el navegador para poder hacer uso del API mediante Swagger con las diferentes funciones HTTP.
+Once the dotnet run has been executed, you will be able to access the following route https://localhost:7265/swagger/index.html in your browser from which via [Swagger](https://swagger.io/) you will be able to use the API with its several HTTP functionalities.